Best Practice Guidelines & Self-Assessment Tools

 - School Age Care Environment Rating Scale (SACERS), Frank Porter Graham Child Development Institute

-- Global Learning Self-Assessment Tool (GLAS), Asia Society
+- Global Learning in Afterschool Self-Assessment Tool, The Center for Global Education (CGE) at Asia Society

 - Assessment Tools in Informal Science (ATIS) PEAR (Program in Education, Afterschool and Resiliency), a Harvard-McLean Hospital a searchable database of assessment tools

 - PEPNet Quality Standards for Youth Programs — Self-Assessment Tool

 - CIS/MetLife Foundations Sustainability in After-School Programs — Checklist of Core Elements